logicplace/pm-dev-docs/S1C88_Core.md

 ### Page registers

 In order to access 24-bit addresses using registers, separate page registers are available.
 IX and IY both provide 24-bit addresses using the XP and YP registers, respectively, as their upper 8 bits.
 HL, BR, and absolute addressing use the Expand Page register, EP, for selecting the page.
-It is generally good practice to maintain BR as 00h unless otherwise necessary.
+It is generally good practice to maintain EP as 00h unless otherwise necessary.

 ### PC register

 Since the program cursor is only 16 bits, it uses a special "delayed" register to account for the upper 8 bits of program access space.
-When PC has its [most significant bit](Glossary.md#most-significant-bit) set, the register CB takes the place of the upper 8 bits, extending PC out to 23 bits in total.
+When PC has its [most significant bit](Glossary.md#significant-bits) set, the register CB takes the place of the upper 8 bits, extending PC out to 23 bits in total.
 To prevent bank switch problems, CB is "delayed" by the means of register NB.
 After each branch instruction, the value of NB is copied to register CB implicitly, allowing for full 23 bit jumps without special programming tricks or special functions.

 ### SP register